“The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.”

 Coaching sessions are often focused on specific objectives and involve setting goals, creating action plans, and monitoring progress.
 The coach asks questions, provides feedback, and helps individuals develop their own solutions and strategies.

 Its process is usually time-bound and focused on a particular aspect, such as career development, leadership skills, or personal growth.

 Mentoring, on the other hand, is a relationship-based process where a mentor, who is usually more experienced and knowledgeable in a particular field, provides guidance, support, and advice to a mentee.

 Mentors offer insights, share their experiences, and provide wisdom to help mentees navigate their professional or personal journeys.
-The focus of mentoring is typically broader and long-term, encompassing overall growth and development.
+The focus of Career mentors in India is typically broader and long-term, encompassing overall growth and development.

 Mentoring relationships often evolve organically and involve ongoing conversations, sharing of knowledge, and the mentee learning from the mentor’s experiences.

 Identifying whom you need: a coach or a mentor

 Determining whether you need a coach or a mentor as a leader depends on your specific needs, goals, and the stage of your career or leadership journey.
 Here are some considerations to help you make that decision:

 - You have specific goals or objectives you want to achieve, such as improving certain leadership skills, enhancing performance, or developing specific competencies.